 For up-to-date standardized total returns, including the most recent month-end performance, please click on the Performance tab, above.

 Current performance may be lower or higher than the quoted past performance, which cannot guarantee future results.

 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 Total return information before August 31, 1992 reflects performance by managers other than T. Rowe Price.

-Information technology is the portfolio's largest sector allocation.
+Information technology (IT) is the portfolio's largest sector allocation.
 We focus on companies with growing market share and strong management that can thrive regardless of the economic and IT spending environment.
 Our analysts are identifying appealing companies in mobile computing, online advertising and commerce, cloud computing, and data analytics.
 The portfolio has a large position in consumer discretionary, where we are focused on small companies that can become leaders in the future.
 The health care sector is an area ripe for innovation given advances in technology and new therapies, and we have invested in companies that can bring to market new drugs for unmet serious needs.

 We would caution investors against expecting the continued pace of recent extraordinary gains.
 Indeed, earnings expectations for small-caps are quite elevated, opening up the possibility of negative revisions and investor disappointment.
 Also, to the extent global economies continue to recover, large company earnings should improve.
 This leads us to believe that large-caps will outperform small-caps in the coming quarters.
 Nonetheless, we remain confident that our durable blend of growth and value will continue to benefit unitholders over time.